PACE music fund stands for Promotional Advance Career Exposure and is designed to support high-quality artists and labels grow exponentially.

 Can I leave and come back where I left off?

-No, you can only leave once we have recouped the advance you received from us at Music Gateway.
+No, you can leave once we have recouped the advance you received from us at Music Gateway.

 Can Any Account Type Apply?